CU-DBMI/demo-python-memory-reference-accounting/README.md

 Computer memory is generally organized as ___heaps___ which help describe chunks of the total memory available on a computer.
 These heaps may be ___private___ (only available to a specific software process) or ___shared___ (available to one or many software processes).

+#### Python and Computer Memory

+Python is an interpreted "high-level" programming language ([Python: What is Python?](https://www.python.org/doc/essays/blurb/)).
+Interpreted languages are those which include an "interpreter" which helps execute code written in a particular way ([Wikipedia: Interpreter (computing)](<https://en.wikipedia.org/wiki/Interpreter_(computing)>)).
+High-level languages such as Python often remove the requirement for software developers to manually perform memory management ([Wikipedia: High-level programming language](https://en.wikipedia.org/wiki/High-level_programming_language)).
+Python code is executed by a commonly pre-packaged and downloaded binary call the Python [interpreter](<https://en.wikipedia.org/wiki/Interpreter_(computing)>).
+The Python interpreter reads Python code and performs memory management as the code is executed.

 ### Memory Allocator

 Memory management is a concept which helps enable the shared use of computer memory to avoid challenges such as memory overuse (where all memory is in use and never shared to other software).